-GST registration include a PAN card, proof of business registration, identity, photographs and address proof of persons in charge, the business’ address proof and bank account statements.
-In this article you will learn:
+GST registration includes a PAN card, proof of business registration, identity, photographs and address proof of persons in charge, the business address proof and bank account statements.
+In this article, you will learn:

 1. Introduction